gmircea/cydonix/agent/INSTALL.md

 1. Copy the *debian/init.d/cydonix-agent* script file to init.d directory.

-1. Connect a switch on GPIO4 ( pin 7 ) on Raspberry Pi board.
+1. Connect a LED on GPIO4 ( pin 7 ) on Raspberry Pi board.

 Enjoy!